BeauWilliams97/jc427371-cp3402-learningjournal/journal-week7.md

 # **Learning Activities & Resources**
 A learning activity that I assigned myself this week, was understanding the difference(s) between XXAMP and LAMP (more on this in learning insights).
 After doing some reading, I decided to trial XXAMP as my local development environment for this weeks prac.
 However, it is important to note that I also used LAMP.
 Both stacks were used this week to set up a dynamic site with a database running on my localhost.

 Initially, I was using Vagrant + VVV coupled with the LAMP stack - [CognacBox](https://www.youtube.com/watch?v=y6Shl6tS5zE&t=347s).
-Learning how to set this up was quite straight forward; I followed along with the tutorial provided by Lindsay, where he set up Scotch Box, and I also referred to the documentation on the CognacBox GitHub.
+Learning how to set this up was quite straight forward; I followed along with the tutorial provided by Lindsay, where he set up Scotch Box, and I also referred to the documentation on the CognacBox GiHHub.

 As mentioned previously, I decided to trial [XXAMP](https://www.apachefriends.org/download.html).
 XXAMP is incredibly easy to set up.
 One click install, and then run the XXAMP control panel.
 From there, you can launch all the required software/services.
 Very self explanatory.
 No additional reading/documentation required.